 \subsection{Vehicle Bird's-eye View Path Prediction}

+The bird's-eye view is utilized by TCPS \cite{chwa2018closing, katariya2021deeptrack} and ICPS \cite{lian2020cyber} frameworks to generate a local map of the environment to comprehend the interdependencies of subjects moving at high speeds.
 Many approaches focus on predicting the future path of vehicles in a bird's-eye view setting on highways \cite{GSTCN2022, STALSTM2021, 2020gripplus}.
 These methods use real-world coordinates and measure the error in meters.
-CS-LSTM \cite{cslstm2018}, a pioneering paper in vehicle path prediction used Long Short-term Memory (LSTM) encoder-decoder model with convolutional social pooling.
+CS-LSTM \cite{CSlstm18}, a pioneering paper in vehicle path prediction, used Long Short-term Memory (LSTM) encoder-decoder model with convolutional social pooling.
 GRIP++ \cite{2020gripplus}, an extension to \cite{grip2019}, uses fixed and dynamic graphs with an LSTM encoder-decoder model to grasp the surrounding dynamics and predict the trajectories of the vehicles in a scene.
-STA-LSTM \cite{STALSTM2021} utilizes Spatio-temporal attention along with LSTM to predict a vehicle's future path and increase the explainability of the predictions. \cite{Pip2021} incorporates the ego vehicle's planned path into the prediction of the surrounding vehicles' future paths to enhance predictions in an autonomous vehicle setting. \cite{GSAN} uses a graph self-attention network to understand both spatial and temporal interactions among the many vehicles in a scene and is used for both path prediction and lane-changing classification.
+STA-LSTM \cite{STALSTM2021} utilizes Spatio-temporal attention along with LSTM to predict a vehicles' future path and increase the explainability of the predictions. \cite{Pip2021} incorporates the ego vehicle's planned path into the prediction of the surrounding vehicles' future paths to enhance predictions in an autonomous vehicle setting. \cite{GSAN} uses a graph self-attention network to understand both spatial and temporal interactions among the many vehicles in a scene and is used for both path prediction and lane-changing classification.
 In \cite{HEAT}, a three-channel framework with a heterogeneous edge-enhanced graph attention network is proposed to deal with the inherent heterogeneity of the different vehicles in a given scene.
 DeepTrack \cite{katariya2021deeptrack} introduces temporal and depthwise convolutions to provide a more robust encoding of vehicle dynamics while reducing computation and parameters, resulting in a faster, lighter-weight network with competitive accuracy. \cite{GSTCN2022} proposed recently, utilizes a graph-based spatial-temporal convolutional network and a gated recurrent unit to predict future vehicle paths.
 They also propose a weighted adjacency matrix for understanding the intensity of influence between different vehicles.